brianheiss/i7arttheft/project copy.md

 Instead of taking wine bottle:
 	say "The wine bottle slips out of your hands, shattering on the floor.
 The sound resonates through the empty kitchen.";
-	now the wine bottle is nowhere.
+	now the wine bottle is nowhere;
+	now noise_level is noise_level plus 100;
+	say "Now the noise level is [noise_level]. ".

 Win is a scene.
 Win begins when the player has the painting.
 When Win begins:
 	say "You got the valuable painting and escaped without being noticed.
 Congratulations, you now own a valuable piece of art that will sell for millions of dollars.[line break][line break]Game Over: You have won!".

+Caught is a scene.
+Caught begins when noise_level is greater than 100000.
+When caught begins:
+	say "You're done, pal.";
+	End the story.